-1. Effect of the Double- Algorithm The measured residual distributions for Region-A obtained using the algorithm and the double- algorithm are shown in Fig. 12 FIGURE:12 and (c), respectively.
-The first exhibits a broader distribution with pronounced tails on both sides.
-Meanwhile, in the two-dimensional distribution of measured residual versus inner strip hit position shown in Fig. 12(c), a clear Z-shape is observed, with the two horns contributing to the tails in Fig. 12(a).
+1. Effect of the Double- Algorithm The measured residual distributions for Region-A obtained using the algorithm and the double- algorithm are shown in Fig. 13 Figure 13: see original paper(c), respectively.
+It can be seen that the first distribution exhibits a broader shape with pronounced tails on both sides.
+Meanwhile, in the two-dimensional distribution of measured residual versus inner strip hit position shown in Fig. 13(b), a clear Z-shape is observed, with the two horns contributing to the tails in Fig. 13(a).
 These events correspond to the "swapping phenomenon" discussed in Sec.
 IV B.

-After applying the correction using the double- algorithm, the Z-shaped structure disappears, as shown in Fig. 12(d).
-As a result, σ{mea} was optimized from 10.6 μm to 8.1 μm , and the intrinsic σ{dut} improves from 9.4 μm to 7.2 μm .
+After applying the correction using the double- algorithm, the Z-shaped structure disappears, as shown in Fig. 13(d).
+As a result, σ{mea} was optimized from 10.6 μm to 8.1 μm , and the intrinsic σ{dut} improved from 9.4 μm to 7.2 μm .
 All spatial resolution results discussed below are obtained using the double-algorithm.

-2. Improvement from the Three Floating Strips The measured residual distribution with and without the three floating strips is shown in Fig. 13 FIGURE:13 and (c).
+2. Improvement from the Three Floating Strips The measured residual distributions with and without the three floating strips are shown in Fig. 14 Figure 14: see original paper(c).
 The three floating strips significantly improve σ{mea} from 17.2 μm to 8.1 μm (σ{dut} from 15.2 μm to 7.2 μm).
 This enhancement is primarily due to the larger charge sharing effect introduced by the floating strips.
-This can also be demonstrated by comparing the η distributions in the two regions as shown in Fig. 7(a) and (c).
-The three floating strips lead to a flatter η distribution, indicating increased sensitivity of the η value to the inner strip hit position.
-As a result, the function $f(\eta)$ becomes closer to the linear function ($f(\eta) = \eta$), as shown in Fig. 7(b) and (d), which leads to better spatial resolution [18].
-In addition, Fig. 13(b) shows the same plot of the residual in Region-B. The σ{mea} (σ{dut}) of this region is 8.1 μm (7.2 μm), indicating that placing bias resistors between two aluminum readout strips does not affect the spatial resolution.
+This can also be demonstrated by comparing the distributions in the two regions, as shown in Fig. 8(a)(c).
+The three floating strips lead to a flatter distribution, indicating increased sensitivity of the value to the inner strip hit position.
+As a result, the function $f(\cdot)$ becomes closer to the linear function ($f(\cdot) = \cdot$), as shown in Fig. 8(b)(d), which leads to better spatial resolution [?].
+In addition, Fig. 14(b) shows the same plot of the residual in Region-B. The σ{mea} (σ{dut}) of this region is 8.1 μm (7.2 μm), indicating that placing bias resistors between two aluminum readout strips does not affect the spatial resolution.